 We thought we’d put together a quick list about how to make your classroom a shining example of what it truly means to be green.

 - Paper is a necessity in any classroom, but too many students grab a sheet of paper, write a few words and then grab another.
 Consider implementing a class rule that all students must use the front and back of any piece of paper before it goes in the recycling bin.
-Talk to them about how paper comes from trees, how important trees are to all life on earth, and that by doing something as simple as using the whole sheet of paper, they can help protect our forests.
+Tell them about how paper comes from trees, how important trees are to all life on earth, and that by doing something as simple as using the whole sheet of paper, they can help protect our forests.
 (Opting for recycled paper when making your purchases also makes a big difference.)

 - Art supplies such as construction paper are standard in most classrooms for young children.
 Teachers buy them new so kids can create colorful art projects.
 However, it’s worth considering reusable options for art projects.
 Junk mail, magazines, gift bags and any of the countless paper items we come into contact with each day can be saved and used by students.
 Need construction paper because you have to have a solid color?
 Make sure that students put the scraps into a tub to be used for the next project.
 Also, encourage them to bring in found objects like colorful ribbon or old wrapping paper to add to the supplies.
 Little pieces can be just as great as large pieces when it comes to expressing a creative vision.

 - Choose eco-friendly pens and pencils.
 If you do a quick search online, you’ll find pencils and pens made from denim, newspapers, recycled plastic and tons of other materials you would never have thought could create a writing implement.
-Make those available for students to use and be sure to educate them on why their pens and pencils are earth friendly.
+Make those available for students to use and be sure to educate them on why their pens and pencils are earth-friendly.

 - Go virtual.
 Working with older kids?
 Ask them to write their papers on computers (they most likely do anyway), but instead of printing out their stories and essays, ask them to email you the final result.